 CNP Cyprialife is one of the leading life insurance companies in Cyprus with a very strong capital base.

-With experienced and specialised employees and insurance intermediaries CNP Cyprialife has generated value and benefits to its customers and shareholders for almost 30 years.
+With experienced and specialised employees and insurance intermediaries CNP Cyprialife has generated value and benefits to its customers and shareholders for more than 30 years.

-The Company is one of the largest and most powerful institutional investors in Cyprus with access to a wide international investment environment with investments valued at €507 million.
+The Company is one of the largest and most powerful institutional investors in Cyprus with access to a wide international investment environment with investments valued at ξ 582 million as at 31st December 2021.